gdunkle/lambda-sqs-test/README.md

 When invoked the function will attempt to send as many messages with a random string payload as possible in batches of 10 before timing out.

 ### Consumer function
 THe consumer function which is configured to run with a reserved concurrency of one does nothing but print the received message.
-It also will sleep for two seconds every 250 messages received per function instance.
+It also will sleep for one second every message received per function instance.

 ### Dashboard
 The stack also creates a dashboard to monitor the rate at which the consumer processes messages